Connect with others who understand.

 Powered By

-Medically reviewed by Ariel D. Teitel, M.D., M.B.A.
+Medically reviewed by Prakruthi Jaladhar, M.D., DNB

-Written by Kelly Crumrin and Alicia Adams
+Written by Kelly Crumrin and Torrey Kim

 Causes of Vasculitis

-Although researchers aren’t sure what causes vasculitis in people with lupus, they are finding complex connections between an overly aggressive immune system and inflammatory changes that lead to vasculitis.
-Some forms of vasculitis can develop in people with lupus when they contract certain viruses, such as cytomegalovirus or hepatitis C. Other forms of vasculitis may develop as a side effect of medications prescribed to control lupus or its symptoms, such as monoclonal antibodies (also known as biologics) and antiepilepsy drugs such as carbamazepine.
+Researchers aren’t sure what causes vasculitis in people with lupus.
+However, they find complex connections between an overly aggressive immune system and inflammatory changes that lead to vasculitis.
+Some forms of vasculitis can develop in people with lupus when they contract certain viruses, such as cytomegalovirus (a common virus that often doesn’t cause symptoms) or hepatitis C.

 Symptoms of Vasculitis